 We put pressure on ourselves over everything, don’t we?

-The number of hours we work in a day, the amount of emails we send that week, the amount of designing we have time for, the amount of money we’re making (or not making), and a million other seemingly incredibly important things we need to do and do well and do fast.
+The number of hours we work in a day, the number of emails we send that week, the amount of designing we have time for, and a million other seemingly incredibly important things we need to do and do well and do fast.

 First, there’s the perfectionist that seems to live in a lot of us.
-Everything has the potential to be a little bit better so we have to push ourselves to the edge of our sanity to make sure we get there.
+Everything has the potential to be a little bit better so we have to push ourselves to make sure we get there.

 Then there’s the incredible amount of reading and research and advice we take in.
 There are so many experts, advisers, and blogs (this one included!) that are telling us what we need to do.
 We take it all in and then freak out trying to make sure we get it all done.

-Next there’s this feeling of needing to be further along in our lives and businesses than we are.
+Next there’s this feeling of needing to be further along in our lives and our fashion businesses than we are.
 We’re not yet where we want to be so we’re making ourselves crazy trying to get there.

 It’s messing with our health, our relationships, and our sanity.
 It’s keeping us from enjoying the journey we’re on.
 And it’s making us think that if we don’t reach “perfection” or get everything done, or hit those goals exactly, then we’re failing.

-So from now on, when the pressure is on, and you’re about enter into “I’m not good enough” mode, take a deep breath, stretch your arms over your head, think about why you’re doing what you’re doing, come to terms with the fact that you are only one person, and let yourself smile at all that you have already accomplished.
-OK?
+So from now on, when the pressure is on, and you’re about to enter into “I’m not good enough” mode, take a deep breath, stretch your arms over your head, think about why you’re doing what you’re doing, come to terms with the fact that you are only one person, and let yourself smile at all that you have already accomplished.

-All my love and encouragement,
+Lots of love and encouragement,